The Hut on the Hill

+An English-language translation of this story was included in the 2016 Chinese literature anthology The Big Red Book of Modern Chinese Literature edited by Yunte Huang.

 Historical context

 Can Xue experienced the chaotic years of the Cultural Revolution in her early years.
 Beginning in 1966, the Cultural Revolution broke out and Can Xue, at that time, has just graduated from elementary school.
 The revolution forced her to quit her school education and she was ordered to labor in the countryside with all other teenagers.
 Because of tuberculosis since childhood, she was able to stay in Changsha.
 During this period, Can Xue's father was sentenced to prison, and her mother went to the labor camp.
 The whole family suffered continuously from political and economic persecution.
 In order make a living, Can Xue worked in a small neighborhood factory for ten years.
 After the Cultural Revolution ended in 1976, Can Xue's father resumed his job politically and in 1980, and Can Xue also started to run her own sewing business.
 She began to have more time for her writing.